paulgaspardo/poppyio/README.md

 **Note:** The files you see here aren't the `poppyio` package, they're the files used to build the `poppyio` package.
-To do that run `npm build`; the generated package will be in the `target/` directory.
+To do that run `npm run build`; the generated package will be in the `target/` directory.

 ----------------------------------------
 # Poppy I/O

-*Note: This README, and Poppy I/O in general, is an early work in progress.
-It's definitely incomplete and the parts that aren't are probably wrong :) *
+*Note: This README, and Poppy I/O in general, is an active work in progress.
+It's definitely incomplete and the parts that aren't are probably wrong.*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->